joakiol/RealEstateSummaryQuality/README.md

 -   #### `class WSLabelModel()`

-    Class for weak supervision generative model, used for making labels.
+    Class for weak supervision label model, used for making labels.

     **Methods**